bopoh24/go-max7219-rpi/README.md

 # Go-Max7219

-Library written in Go to allow controlling of the MAX7219LED module.
+Library written in Go to allow controlling of the MAX7219 LED module.
 Source forked from https://github.com/d2r2/go-max7219

 ## Enhancements ##